 - Rinse your mouth well – Mouth rinsing after meals is extremely important.
 However, its importance has been underplayed and a lot of people often forget this simple practice.
 It’s great at cleaning off any after-effects of acid reflux on the teeth.

 - Take lots of water –The dentist in Glendale strongly recommends keeping yourself well hydrated at all times.
-Dry mouth is often associated with acid reflux problems.
+A dry mouth is often associated with acid reflux problems.

 Choose Smile Makeover of LA for All Your Dental Needs